 Yes, some people really collect barbed wire.
 And yes, a bunch of them got together in 1991 to launch a museum in McLean, TX, devoted to immortalizing the object of their obsessions.
-Today, the place (which invokes a common nickname for barbed wire) displays hundreds of specimens of barbed wire and examines the role it played in shaping America's Wild West.
+Today, the place (which invokes a common nickname for barbed wire) displays hundreds of specimens and examines the role the wire played in shaping America's Wild West.
 One of the most popular exhibits catalogs the different kinds of barbed wire used by the US military.
 Other exhibits feature tools and devices used in fence construction (you can’t have barbed wire without a fence), as well as handicrafts made from barbed wire (as hokey as it sounds, the cowboy hat is very impressive).

-Most kids love video games, which means most kids will go ga-ga (but not Lady Gaga) for Marvin's.
-This museum and fun emporium in Farmington Hills, MI, features more than 200 coin-operated games from the last century, and all of the games are operational.
-Historic games include everything from gypsy fortune tellers (like the one in the movie, “Big”) to miniature carousels (which you can ride).
-More current games include “Dance, Dance Revolution,” Pac-Man and others.
-The man behind it all is collector Marvin Yogada, who also has accumulated a treasure-trove of oddities over the years, including more than 40 antique fans and an electric chair once used to execute 30 inmates at Sing-Sing Prison in New York State.
+Any kids who love video games will go gaga for Marvin's.
+This museum and fun emporium in Farmington Hills, MI, features more than 200 coin-operated games from the past century, and all are operational.
+Historic games include everything from gypsy fortune tellers (like the one in the movie Big) to miniature carousels (which you can ride).
+More current games include Dance, Dance Revolution, Pac-Man and others.
+The man behind it all is collector Marvin Yagoda, who also has accumulated a treasure trove of oddities over the years, including more than 40 antique fans and an electric chair once used to execute 30 inmates at Sing Sing prison in New York state.